-Synonyms: allergic granulomatosis angiitis, granulomatous small-vessel vasculitis, eosinophillic granulomatosis with polyangiitis (EGPA)
+Synonyms: eosinophilic granulomatosis with polyangiitis, allergic granulomatosis angiitis, granulomatous small-vessel vasculitis, eosinophilic granulomatosis with polyangiitis

-The American College of Rheumatology has identified six criteria for the diagnosis of CSS:
+The American College of Rheumatology (ACR) identified six criteria for the diagnosis of EGPA:

 - Asthma (wheezing, expiratory rhonchi).